The Dallas Cowboys are always determined to stay relevant, and one of the easiest ways to do so is by having a big-name quarterback.

 Assuming one of Jerry Jones’ top priorities is remaining in the spotlight, look no further than Texas quarterback Arch Manning, the nephew of NFL legends Peyton and Eli Manning.

-PFSN’s Kyle Soppe boldly predicts the Cowboys to lose 12 games next year, opening the door to select Manning in the 2026 NFL Draft.
+PFSN’s Kyle Soppe boldly predicts that the Cowboys to lose 12 games next year, opening the door to select Manning in the 2026 NFL Draft.

 “Dallas will struggle to reach six wins under new head coach Brian Schottenheimer.
 Following a 7-10 record in 2024, the team faces several challenges, including limited salary cap space and a reluctance to sign free agents.
 These issues will likely leave the Cowboys with a high draft pick in 2026, setting the stage for them to target Arch Manning,” Soppe wrote.